 First, there is a checkbox control to enable this feature.
 It defaults to unchecked.
 Once all the settings are correct, the Customer Success Manager can check this box, and the Member Usage Compliance feature will start controlling access immediately.

 Second, there are settings for the "Gate Page".
-The role of the Gate is that members, if they are in the division that this feature is controlling, has a gate (in the form of a dialog box) in front of their access to the platform, and that they must answer a question correctly in order to pass through the gate.
+The role of the Gate is that members, if they are in the target that this feature is controlling, has a gate (in the form of a dialog box) in front of their access to the platform, and that they must answer a question correctly in order to pass through the gate.
 As a member, this appears as a dialog box with a title, body text, and two buttons - one for agreeing (and passing on to the platform) and one for declining (at which point the member would see another dialog, as configured in the decline section).

 Example Gate Dialog Box as it appears to a member